 Make sure your title is no longer than 70 characters since anything over that will not be displayed in the SERP by Google.
 Place the primary keyword toward the beginning of the title and don’t stuff it with too many keywords.

-Google content quality guidelines recommend that your eCommerce copywriting should focus on the user experience and not on beating the search engine algorithm.
+Google content quality guidelines recommend that your ecommerce website copy should focus on the user experience and not on beating the search engine algorithm.
 Of course, you need to pay attention to balancing both principles.
 Just make sure the content is conversational, natural, and not overly technical.

 Use bullet lists, two- to four-sentence paragraphs, images, videos, infographics, and statistics.
 Provide a user-friendly experience with educational information that is relevant to keyword searches.